 The first way to do Seoul on a budget is by choosing your accommodations wisely, and thankfully, there are plenty of cheap accommodations in the city.
 I’m going to list a few different types of accommodations starting with the most basic and then slowly working my way up in price, but also make sure to check out this handy Seoul neighbourhood guide to help you decide what’s the best area for your visit:

 Jjimjilbang (찜질방): A jjimjilbang is technically a spa and bathhouse, but this shouldn’t stop you from spending the night there.
 In fact, jjimjilbangs have sleeping areas, where you can either sleep in a communal room (picture lots of mats and people scattered in a massive room) or you can crawl into one of the individual cubby holes and sleep in your own little cave.
-While I would not recommend spending your entire trip at a jjimjilbang, it’s a good option if you’re coming into Seoul for a night or if you’re catching an early flight and you don’t want to pay for a hotel room.
+While I would not recommend spending your entire trip at a jjimjilbang, it’s a good option if you’re coming into Seoul for a night or if you’re catching an early flight and don’t want to pay for a hotel room.
 Just keep in mind that you’ll have to get naked to use the baths and steam rooms (no bathing suits here!), but if you’re okay with that, it’s a good option.
 Staying at a jjimjilbang can cost anywhere between $10-15 / night depending on the place.

 Goshiwon (고시원): A goshiwon is the smallest type of room you can find in Korea.
 It’s basically a closet-sized room large enough to fit a single bed and a little desk, but not much else.
 You’ll also likely be sharing a kitchen and a bathroom with other people, but there’s a reason why these places are so cheap.
-This type of accommodation is geared at university students or out of towners who work in the city during the week, but if you plan on being in Seoul long enough, you could also snatch up a room.
+This type of accommodation is geared at university students or out-of-towners who work in the city during the week, but if you plan on being in Seoul long enough, you could also snatch up a room.
 Stays at a goshiwon can start as low as $200 for the month.

 Hostels / Guesthouses: Another option is to stay in a hostel or a guesthouse.
 These can average between $25-45 a night depending on whether you’re looking at a dorm or a private room.

 AirBnB: AirBnB is quite popular in Seoul and you can easily find a good bargain, especially if you book well in advance.
 The listings include a mixture of officetels, lofts, and 2 bedroom apartments.
 I have rented a lot of places in Seoul through AirBnB and I have found really nice listings for $35-50 per day, though you can go a lot higher if you’re looking for modern places with extra conveniences.
-You can get an idea of listings in Seoul here, and if it’s your first time using AirBnB, you can get a $25 discount here.

 Hotels: There are also lots of hotels to choose from across the city.
 On average, you’ll be looking at $75-100 a night for something in the mid-range, but prices do go up from there based on the location.
-You can compare prices here. get a rough idea browsing here.
+You can compare prices here.

 Hanok (한옥): A hanok is a house built in the traditional Korean style and it features tiled roofs, wooden architectural elements, and heated floors.
 You can sometimes luck out with stays between $40-100 per night though again, it can be a lot higher.
 You can get more information about Korea’s Hanok Stay Program here.